Students

 As MPA graduates enter the job market, they have an array of career options available to them across sectors.

-(The following is an average of enrolled students between 2014 to 2018; numbers are rounded to the nearest percent.
+(The following is an average of graduating students between 2019 to 2024; numbers are rounded to the nearest percent.
 International/domestic data represent those who obtained a job or fellowship.)

 4% –– Further Graduate Study